BjarkeHautop/project-deep-learning/README.md

 # Project Deep Learning: Traffic Sign Recognition

-**Main branch** is the stable version.
-Make changes in the **develop branch**.
-You can request a pull/merge to the main branch once significant improvements are made.

 German traffic sign benchmark dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/data) and clicking download.
 Upload the zip file to your google drive (I chose path German-traffic-signs/archive.zip) (so if you change location change corresponding line in python).

 Access the project notebook on Google Colab [here](https://colab.research.google.com/drive/13d3OxR17lEpdMIqDzQYMeGqTh-vXQh71?usp=sharing).
 This link is necessary as the repository is private.